|

-Diana Bishop is currently president
+Diana Bishop is the creator of The

 In her more than 20 years as a TV news correspondent, Diana